Significant-Gravitas/AutoGPT/docs/content/server/new_blocks.md

 Below is a list of blocks that we would like to see implemented in the AutoGPT Agent Server.
 If you're interested in contributing, feel free to pick one of these blocks or suggest your own by editing [docs/content/server/new_blocks.md](https://github.com/Significant-Gravitas/AutoGPT/edit/master/docs/content/server/new_blocks.md) and opening a pull request.

+If you would like to implement one of these blocks, open a pull request and we will start the review process.

 ### Consumer Services/Platforms

 - Google sheets - Read/Append [Read in Progress](https://github.com/Significant-Gravitas/AutoGPT/pull/7521)